 According to Nobel-Prize-winning economist, Daniel Kahneman, we all engage in two kinds of thinking: ‘fast thinking’ and ‘slow thinking’.
 Slow thinking is the logical problem solving that occurs when we deliberately perform a task, such as writing an essay or solving a complex math problem.
 Fast thinking is a kind of unconscious response, such as when we slam on our car brakes before we’re consciously aware of a child running into the street.
 Many studies have shown that our tendency to unconsciously favor or trust certain people more than others can be observed in the brain.
 This is likely a survival mechanism, deeply engrained because of our species’ need to make snap judgments about situations, for safety’s sake.
 Unfortunately, the same neural wiring that kept our ancestors alive is not optimal for navigating complex interpersonal situations like hiring qualified candidates, determining risk in high-conflict police interactions, or assigning fair punishment to misbehaving students.

 This quick-thinking part of our neural wiring is responsible for keeping us alive, taking in cues from the world around us and responding to threats.
 Unfortunately, it’s also responsible for unconscious biases about people.
-The stew of false stereotypes that exists in our culture — men make better leaders, women are more emotional, certain races or ethnicities are smarter or harder-working than others — gets lodged in our brains and is then used to make snap judgments about the people we interact with.
+The stew of false stereotypes that exist in our culture — men make better leaders, women are more emotional, certain races or ethnicities are smarter or harder-working than others — gets lodged in our brains and is then used to make snap judgments about the people we interact with.

 But there is a solution to this problem: learning to overcome bias against people through deliberate effort.